thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+01/17/21 Version 46 of the dataset.
+Dailies have been added for 1/23, 1/22 and 1/21.
+New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
+Note that this is just for illustration and will not download and process the whole dataset for you.

 01/21/21 Daily data (under the /dailies/ folder) has been added for 1/20 and 1/19, note that some tweets will bleed into the following day due to different timezones captured.

 01/19/21 Daily data (under the /dailies/ folder) has been added for 1/18 and 1/17, note that some tweets will bleed into the following day due to different timezones captured.